top of page

 What are good sources for Continuing Education Contact Hours?

-• Free CE credits can be found at: pcssnow.org, or addictiontraining.org
+• Free Continuing Education (CE) credits can be found at: pcssnow.org or addictiontraining.org

-Many nursing journals have addictions courses (e.g., Journal of Addictions Nursing, American Journal of Nursing, RN, and Journal of Nurse Practitioners).
-CEs may also be found online via, NetCE.com, WesternSchools.com, MedScape.com, Quantum Units Education Online, ContinuingEducation.com, ce.nurse.com.
-Many other sources of CEs can be found by searching the web.
+• Many nursing journals have addictions courses (e.g., Journal of Addictions Nursing, American Journal of Nursing, RN, and Journal of Nurse Practitioners).
+CEs may also be found online via NetCE.com, WesternSchools.com, MedScape.com, Quantum Units Education Online, and ContinuingEducation.com.
+Many other sources of CE credits can be found by searching the web.
 A running list of CE sources is available on C-NET’s website: https://www.cnetnurse.com

 How long is my certification valid?

-CARN and CARN-AP certifications are valid for a period of four years.
+CARN and CARN-AP certifications are valid for 4 years.
 To maintain certification, certificants can access the Online Recertification Portal once their new certification period begins to log continuing education (CE) hours.
 CE hours may be submitted as early as six months before the certification expiration date.
-After the expiration date, candidates have an additional three months to submit their CE documentation through the Online Recertification Portal; however, a late fee will be applied during this time.
+After the expiration date, candidates have an additional 3 months to submit their CE documentation through the Online Recertification Portal; however, a late fee will apply during this time.

 A receipt is automatically emailed to you after you submit your online application to C-NET.
 Be sure to check your inbox—and your spam or junk folder—in case it was filtered.
-It is the applicant’s responsibility to confirm that the receipt was received immediately after submission.
+It is the applicant’s responsibility to confirm receipt immediately after submission.

 Are IntNSA and ANCB the same organization?

-IntNSA is a professional, educational, and membership organization offering educational opportunities, conferences, and an academic journal.
-ANCB was founded in 1989 by IntNSA to support the certification of addiction nurses and has been autonomous since 2014 due to accreditation standards requiring such autonomy of certifying organizations.
+No. IntNSA is a professional, educational, and membership organization offering educational opportunities, conferences, and an academic journal.
+ANCB was founded in 1989 by IntNSA to support the certification of addiction nurses.
+ANCB has been autonomous since 2014 due to accreditation standards that require such autonomy for certifying organizations.
 ANCB offers the only national-level certification for Addictions Nursing.

 How often are the certification exams offered?